content-left-bg.png

 Ensure fingernails, hair and clothing do not pose a hazard.

-Implement procedures (e.g. roll marking mechanisms) to account for all participants.
+Implement procedures (e.g. roll marking mechanisms) to account for all participants before, during and after the activity.

 Visibility